• Skip to primary navigation

 • Heat a large skillet to medium-high heat.
 Add the ground beef to the skillet, using a spatula to break the meat apart.
 Cook, stirring frequently, until the meat is completely browned, which will take 6 to 8minutes.
 Remove the skillet from heat and drain off any excess grease.

 • Return the skillet to the stovetop.
-Add diced onion and green bell pepper, taco seasoning mix, ancho chili powder, and beef stock.
+Add diced onion and green bell pepper, taco seasoning mix, chipotle chili powder, and beef stock.

 • Simmer for 5 minutes, uncovered, or until the excess liquid has been absorbed.
 Remove from heat and add corn, jalapenos, (pinto or black) beans, and salsa con queso.
 Stir until well combined.